haktanpolatt/Mergen/README.md

 gcc -O3 -shared -fPIC -o Engine.dylib Engine.c Board.c MoveGen.c Evaluate.c Minimax.c Move.c Rules.c Zobrist.c TT.c Ordering.c KillerMoves.c -Wno-stringop-overflow
 ```

+## 🆕 Recent Updates (November 2025)

+### Pawn Promotion
+- Players can now choose promotion piece (Q/R/B/N)
+- Engine generates all promotion variations

+### Engine Enhancements
+- **Iterative Deepening**: Progressive depth search for better move ordering
+- **Principal Variation Tracking**: Shows engine's intended continuation
+- **Search Information Display**: Real-time depth, evaluation, and PV

+### Opening Book
+- 25+ major opening systems
+- Instant book moves (no calculation needed)
+- Weighted move selection for variety
+- See `Documents/OpeningBook.md` for details

+### Documentation
+- **Bibliography**: Academic references for all algorithms (`Documents/Bibliography.md`)
+- Proper citations for minimax, alpha-beta, transposition tables, and more

-# 🎯 Why “Mergen”?
+# 🎯 Why "Mergen"?
-Just like the mythological Mergen’s arrow, this AI makes every move on the chessboard with wisdom and precision.
+Just like the mythological Mergen's arrow, this AI makes every move on the chessboard with wisdom and precision.
 The name is more than just a reference—it symbolizes the very character of our AI.

 # 📜 License
 Mergen is open-source and released under the MIT license.
 We welcome your contributions and improvements.